We are currently closed for the season, check back in April when we will be accepting further service requests.

 The Drover brothers like to bike.
 Thomas the elder prefers road biking, and James the younger is a demon on the mountain bike.
-In spring of 2020, the pandemic meant change - Thomas came back from University and James high school classes were curtailed.
+In the spring of 2020, the pandemic meant change - Thomas came back from University and James High School classes were curtailed.
 And they saw a whole lot of people were biking.

 James is the mechanic and wizard in the back-end with the tools.
 Thomas manages the business, does the IT, drives for pick up and delivery, takes care of the marketing and community work.

 Community is a big part of FlatOut.
 The biking community is strong and growing, and fat biking means business year-round.
 FlatOut buys parts from local companies and has a great working relationship with local bike sellers.
 Their goal is to get the bikes on the road, and if it happens that the owner donates rather than repairs, FlatOut fixes and donates to newcomers.

 Seeing more people biking is a feel-good benefit for the FlatOut boys.
 Thomas says, “If I’m out on delivery and see someone riding a bike we fixed, it’s such a good feeling.
 We were part of making that happen.”